Jonstep101010/minishell-rs/README.md

 ### key takeaways
 - rust is not c, interacting with raw pointers is more error prone due to its memory model and assumptions about memory carried over from c
 - signal handling was easier to do in c (I ended up just scrapping it in the end)
-- since rust has [`Command`](https://doc.rust-lang.org/std/process/struct.Command.html), most of my execution logic was not needed (I ended up reimplementing my logic anyway - the reason for most `unsafe` usage)
+- even though rust has [`Command`](https://doc.rust-lang.org/std/process/struct.Command.html), I reimplemented my execution logic anyways (the reason for most `unsafe` usage)